-Essential Assessments for Emergent Readers
+Essential Assessments for Kindergarten Readers

 “Back-to-School” is the best time of year.
 The kindergartners arrive at the classroom door, shining and smiling in their new school clothes, eager to learn.

 There is a LOT to learn.
 First, they have to learn how to ‘do’ school.
 They have to learn where the bathroom is, how to share school supplies, and how to navigate the playground.
 Kindergartners have to learn the rules of school including taking turns speaking, following directions, and taking care of supplies.
 It can take several weeks until the classroom hits its groove.

 While helping kindergartners adjust to the school setting and getting to know the students as individuals, you must also get to know them as learners.
 That can appear to be a daunting task.

 In order to get to know your kindergarten readers, it is important to start with assessing foundational skills.
 Phonological awareness is an essential foundational skill and research findings show that one of the two best predictors of reading success is phonological awareness.
 (The National Reading Panel p 48)

 Phonological awareness, an oral skill, is the ability to manipulate the sounds in language.
 A child’s success with phonological skills is the strongest predictor of reading success.

 How can I determine my students’ understanding of PA skills?